Archives

 It is also possible to have little popping noises occurring in our lungs or soft tissues when there is an abnormal area of air or gas under the skin.
 This type of crepitus does not concern us here as it tends to occur in various severe conditions that require medical intervention, which is not the remit of the Alexander Technique.

-However, the crunches that are experienced in our joints are very relevant to Alexander lessons.
-If we contract our muscles and increase the tension around our joints with our habits of contracting down into ourselves with mis-use, then crepitus is more likely to occur.
-Also, when we hear those crunchings, they can be a useful reminder and warning that we need to allow our muscles to unwind and free up.
+However, the crunches that are experienced in our joints are relevant to Alexander lessons.
+If we contract our muscles and increase the tension around our joints with our habits of compressing down into ourselves with misuse, then crepitus is more likely to occur.
+When we hear those crunching sounds, they can be a useful reminder and warning that we need to allow our muscles to unwind and free up.
 If crepitus is persistent or severe, it may be wise to seek a medical diagnosis as to the cause.

-When we can learn how to allow our musculature to be more elastic and freely lengthening, it is possible to reduce the pressure around our joints so that the bones are less pushed together.
-This process can allow the joints to move more freely, which often reduces the crepitus and helps us to avoid creating further damage to our bones and joints.
+When we can learn how to allow our musculature to be more elastic and freely lengthening, it is possible to reduce the pressure around our joints and allows them to move more freely, which often reduces the crepitus.

 Orthostatic or Postural Hypotension